 If so, scroll on down to find the free crochet throw blanket pattern here on the blog or purchase the AD-FREE PDF in the EC shop for on the go crocheting.

-I hope you enjoy learning how to crochet a blanket with this pattern and love making the ultimate blanket to snuggle in!
+I hope you enjoy learning how to crochet a blanket with this easy stitch pattern!

 Skill Level: Easy